dchowitz/slire/README.md

 The fundamental question becomes: **when should you wrap queries in specialized functions versus injecting generic query capabilities directly?**

 As with most architectural decisions, there's no universal answer - the choice depends on your specific context, complexity, and trade-offs.
-Let's explore the patterns and decision criteria.
+The following sections explore the patterns and decision criteria.

 #### Direct Query Injection